Char Aznable: Mobile Suit Gundam

-But despite his high position and esteem, Char is secretly plotting revenge against the Zabi family and first makes his move by luring Garma's fleet within the firing range of the Federation's White Base.
+Unknown to many, Char is secretly plotting revenge against the Zabi family, and utilize the opportunity by luring Garma and his fleet within the firing range of the Federation's White Base, resulting in his death.
 Prior to Garma's death at the hands of the White Base, Char says to him, "Garma, blame this on the misfortune of your birth."
+This incurred the wrath of Dozle, and Char was dismissed from the Space Strike Force.
+He was eventually incorporated into Kycilia Zabi's Assault Cavalry.
 Later in the war, Char begins a bitter rivalry with Federation pilot Amuro Ray, and he develops a relationship with Lalah Sune, a Newtype girl he saved from a brothel.
 Char also develops into a Newtype himself, and forms psychic bonds with both Amuro and Lalah.
 Char's abilities and natural charisma allow him to inspire and manipulate.
-Lalah is killed in battle, taking a blow meant for Char; this results in a bitter hatred between Char and Amuro.
+Lalah is killed in battle, taking a blow from Amuro meant for Char; this results in a bitter hatred between Char and Amuro.

 During the war, Char draws on Zeon's philosophy to form his identity.
 The Zeon Principality is largely an authoritarian state that values independence from the Earth and later the destruction of Earth's inhabitants.
 With his devotion to free all of those who are "trapped by gravity's pull" he is able to face the most deadly outcomes with dignity and leadership.